 - (a) Unless an assessment is specifically exempted, or the department has approved in writing a different process, a district shall administer the statewide assessments described in 4 AAC 06.710 in conformance with the requirements of this section. - (b) A district shall administer an assessment under this section only in a school test center designated by each district.
 Each school test center must be secure, free of disruptions, have an established seating arrangement, and be well lighted.
-Only designated District Test Coordinators, associate test coordinators, proctors, or Test Administrators may be in the test center rooms at the time of testing students.
+Only designated district staff may be in the test center rooms at the time of testing students.

-(c) Each district shall designate an employee of the district as the District Test Coordinator.
-In districts with two or more school test centers, the district shall designate an on-site associate test coordinator for each center.
-The District Test Coordinator or associate test coordinator shall assign as many Test Administrators or proctors to each school test center as necessary to ensure adequate supervision or monitoring of students taking the assessment.
-Each test coordinator, associate test coordinator, proctor, and Test Administrator must execute an agreement, on a form provided by the department, affirming that the test procedures of the department and test publisher will be followed.
+(c) Each district shall designate an employee of the district as the district test coordinator.
+In districts with two or more school test centers, the district shall designate an on-site building test coordinator for each center.
+The district test coordinator or building test coordinator shall assign as many test administrators to each school test center as necessary to ensure adequate supervision or monitoring of students taking the assessment.
+Each district test coordinator, building test coordinator, and test administrator must execute an agreement, on a form provided by the department, affirming that the test procedures of the department and test publisher will be followed.